omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 sidebar_label: In Flight Exits
 ---

 Exits provide the ability to exit funds from the OMG Network back onto the Rootchain.
 There are 2 types of exits, standard exits and in-flight exits.
-This section will only discuss in-flight exits (IFE).
+This section will only discuss in-flight exits (also referred to as IFE).

 A transaction is considered in-flight in these scenarios: